dbenesh82/adult_size_life_cycle_length/adult_size_lcl.md

 ggsave(filename = "figs/defhostmass_vs_lcl.svg", width = 5, height = 4.5, units = "in")
 ```

-However, the idea that simple-cycle parasites compensate for poor transmission by growing large in a big final host, is undercut When we plot adult worm size vs definitive host mass.
-We see a positive, but messy relationship (r2 ~ 0.015).
+Perhaps this is the only way simple life cycles are viable; infecting a large final host is a way to compensate for not having an intermediate host to consume parasite propagules and aid transmission.
+However, this idea is undercut when we plot adult worm size vs definitive host mass.
+We see a positive, but messy relationship (r<sup>2</sup> ~ 0.015).
 In other words, infecting a big host is no guarantee that parasites will grow large themselves.

 ``` r
 ggplot(dataL.sp,